Warnings for Vyvanse

 Induction Of A Manic Episode In Patients With Bipolar Disorder

-CNS stimulants may induce a mixed/manic episode in patients with bipolar disorder.
-Prior to initiating treatment, screen patients for risk factors for developing a manic episode (e.g., comorbid or history of depressive symptoms or a family history of suicide, bipolar disorder, and depression).
+CNS stimulants may induce a manic or mixed episode.
+Prior to initiating VYVANSE treatment, screen patients for risk factors for developing a manic episode (e.g., comorbid or history of depressive symptoms or a family history of suicide, bipolar disorder, and depression).

 New Psychotic Or Manic Symptoms

-CNS stimulants, at recommended doses, may cause psychotic or manic symptoms, e.g. hallucinations, delusional thinking, or mania in children and adolescents without a prior history of psychotic illness or mania.
+CNS stimulants, at the recommended dosage, may cause psychotic or manic symptoms (e.g., hallucinations, delusional thinking, or mania) in patients without a prior history of psychotic illness or mania.
+In a pooled analysis of multiple short-term, placebo-controlled studies of CNS stimulants, psychotic or manic symptoms occurred in approximately 0.1% of CNS stimulanttreated patients compared to 0% of placebo-treated patients.
 If such symptoms occur, consider discontinuing VYVANSE.
-In a pooled analysis of multiple short-term, placebo-controlled studies of CNS stimulants, psychotic or manic symptoms occurred in 0.1% of CNS stimulant-treated patients compared to 0% in placebo-treated patients.

 Peripheral Vasculopathy, Including Raynaud’s Phenomenon

-Stimulants, including VYVANSE, are associated with peripheral vasculopathy, including Raynaud’s phenomenon.
-Signs and symptoms are usually intermittent and mild; however, very rare sequelae include digital ulceration and/or soft tissue breakdown.
-Effects of peripheral vasculopathy, including Raynaud’s phenomenon, were observed in post-marketing reports at different times and at therapeutic doses in all age groups throughout the course of treatment.
-Signs and symptoms generally improve after reduction in dose or discontinuation of drug.
-Careful observation for digital changes is necessary during treatment with stimulants.
-Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.
+CNS stimulants, including VYVANSE, used to treat ADHD are associated with peripheral vasculopathy, including Raynaud’s phenomenon.
+Signs and symptoms are usually intermittent and mild; however, sequelae have included digital ulceration and/or soft tissue breakdown.
+Effects of peripheral vasculopathy, including Raynaud’s phenomenon, were observed in postmarketing reports and at the therapeutic dosages of CNS stimulants in all age groups throughout the course of treatment.
+Signs and symptoms generally improved after dosage reduction or discontinuation of the CNS stimulant.

 Serotonin Syndrome